mir4a/mir4a.github.io/_posts/2015-08-10-day-two-lists.markdown

 categories:
   - blog
   - challenge
-tags: javascript, challenge, abstract, lists, data types
+tags: js, challenge, abstract, lists, data types
 ---

 > A List is an ordered sequence of data